SharonAb2/darey.io-3mtt/README.md

 # Amazon Web Services (AWS) Account

-1. Visit the AWS Free Tier page on your browser.
+1. Visit the AWS Free Tier page on your browser [Here](https://aws.amazon.com/free/?p=ft&z=subnav&loc=1&refid=bca0148a-d0f7-495b-96b3-1c83eeb4421d)

-On the webpage, i clicked "Create an AWS Account" on the free tier page to create my account.
+2. On the webpage i clicked "Create an AWS Account" on the free tier page to create my account.

 2. After creating my Aws account, i filled in all the necessary account information, such as my contact information and credit card information for my payment details.
 3. After payment information confirmation and approval, i logged into the AWS Management console using my new account credentials.